Mikejo5000/vsts-docs-pr/docs/work/scrum/define-sprints.md

 ---
-title: Schedule sprints | VSTS & TFS
+title: Schedule sprints
+titleSuffix: VSTS & TFS
 description: Add and set dates for sprints, releases, or iterations to implement Scrum and also to gain access to several built-in charts and widgets
 ms.technology: vs-devops-wit
 ms.prod: vs-devops-alm